techqueria/website/site/content/resources.md

 [las-elc.org](http://las-elc.org/fact-sheets/undocumented-workers-employment-rights)

 This Fact Sheet is intended to provide accurate, general information regarding legal rights relating to employment in California.
-Yet because laws and legal procedures are subject to frequent change and differing interpretations, the Legal Aid Society–Employment Law Center cannot ensure the information in this Fact Sheet is current nor be responsible for any use to which it is put.
+Because laws and legal procedures are subject to frequent change and differing interpretations, the Legal Aid Society-Employment Law Center cannot ensure the information in this Fact Sheet is current nor be responsible for any use.
 Do not rely on this information without consulting an attorney or the appropriate agency about your rights in your particular situation.

 ## Job Hunting/Posting